springmeyer/hello-gyp/README.md

 ## no build system

-First, it's important to remember that simple codebases, like this "myapp" hello world, don't actually need a fancy build system at all so gyp would likely be overkill.
+First, it's important to remember that simple codebases, like this "myapp" hello world, don't actually need a fancy build system.

 You can build the library and program "by hand" like: